A Frames (band)

-A Frames were an American experimental rock band formed in Seattle, Washington in 1999.
+A Frames was an American experimental rock band formed in Seattle, Washington, in 1999.
 The trio consisted of Erin Sullivan, Min Yee and Lars Finberg.
 Finberg left the band in 2006 to focus on his other project, The Intelligence, and was replaced by Tommy Northcutt who remained with the band thereafter.
 The band was called Bend Sinister from 1996 to 1999.
 A Frames cites Cows, Scientists, Stick Men With Ray Guns, Scratch Acid, Joy Division, and 60's garage rock among its influences.
 A Frames started its own label, Dragnet Records, in January 2000 in order to release their music, and later the band signed with Sub Pop Records in 2004 for the release of Black Forest.